francois2metz/node-intervals/README.md

 An API key is needed.
 Go to https://xx.timetask.com/account/api/ and generate one.
 The config file is written in ~/.config/intervals or in $XDG_CONFIG_HOME/intervals in yaml format.

+## Roadmap

+* save project/module/worktype and add time quickly for later usage
+* specify range of date: TODAY..TODAY^ like git

 ## Changelog

 * **0.0.4**